IN THIS SECTION

 Visitors are always welcome.
 If you wish to see the school in action, we do ask that you make an appointment by ringing the school office in advance so that we can arrange to show you around.

 There are also designated Open Days and an Open Evening for parents wishing to view the school.
-For the 2017-2018 intake our Open Evening will be Thursday 29th September 2016 and tours will be taking place at 9.15am, 11.45am & 1.25pm on Thursday 29th September 2016 and Friday 30th September 2016.
+For the 2020-2021 intake our Open Evening will be held during the last week of September (Thursday 26th September 2019) and guided tours during the day will also be taking place at set times on specified dates (dates and booking can be found at http://wollastonschool.eventbrite.com).

 The Admission Policy of the Local Authority for students 11-16